-Cannabis or marijuana is the most commonly used drug in 12-17 year olds and the younger the user, the greater the chances of becoming addicted to it are, even when the physical effects of cannabis negatively affects your health.
+Cannabis, or marijuana is the most commonly used drug in the 12-17 year old age group.
+Research consistently demonstrates that the younger the user, the greater the chances of developing addictive disorders.
+This is why cannabis is often referred to as a “gateway drug”.

-Cannabis is often referred to as a gateway drug and users will often experiment with other harder drugs once they have tried cannabis.
+For this reason, For this reason, users will often experiment with other “harder drugs” once they have tried cannabis.

-Cannabis also known as weed, dope, grass or pot can be smoked or vaped, but also used in food and drinks.
+Cannabis, colloquially known as weed, hash, dope, grass or pot, can be smoked or vaped, but also used in food and drinks.

 The physical effects of cannabis on your body may vary depending on the way the drug is ingested.

-If inhaled, the drug enters the bloodstream immediately and can make its way to your organs and brain.
+If inhaled, the drug enters the bloodstream immediately and makes its way to your internal organs, including your brain.
 This can happen in seconds or minutes.

-If you eat or drink products that contain cannabis, it must first go through your digestive system and liver before making it into your bloodstream, which can happen in minutes to hours.
+If you eat or drink products that contain cannabis, it first has to be processed by your digestive system and liver, before making it into your bloodstream, which usually takes longer.

-The main active ingredient of cannabis is THC, which stimulates the part of the brain which responds to pleasure.
-As a result, dopamine is released, which creates a relaxed and euphoric state.
+Cannabis’s main active ingredient is THC (delta-9-tetrahydrocannabinol) which stimulates the part of the brain which responds to pleasure.
+As a result, dopamine is released, which creates a relaxed and euphoric state, known as a “high”.